office equipments

 Contributions To Retirement Accounts

-One of the most important tax breaks for freelancers, it is important for you to make sure that you keep track of the money that you contribute to retirement.
+One of the most important tax breaks for freelancers is that it is important for you to make sure that you keep track of the money that you contribute to retirement.

 Many people who are self-employed are eligible for something called a simplified employee pension plan IRA, usually shortened to a SEP-IRA.
 It is possible that you may be able to deduct up to 25 percent of your personal income if you contribute all of this money to your IRA.

-On the other hand, the amount of money that you contribute to your SEP-IRA could have an impact on the amount of money you contribute to a regular IRA or a Roth IRA.
+On the other hand, the amount of money you contribute to your SEP-IRA could impact the amount of money you contribute to a regular IRA or a Roth IRA.

-The good news is that the brokerage company that you used to manage your SEP-IRA is going to keep track of your expenses for you.
+The good news is that the brokerage company you used to manage your SEP-IRA will keep track of your expenses.

-Depending on the other deductions you claim, there is a chance that this might impact the total amount of money that you are able to contribute to your SEP-IRA.
-If you go over this limit, then you might end up having to pay a penalty.
+Depending on the other deductions you claim, there is a chance that this might impact the total amount of money that you can contribute to your SEP-IRA.
+If you go over this limit, you might have to pay a penalty.

-With this in mind, it is a good idea to work closely with a financial advisor or a tax professional from Liberty Tax to make sure that you are maximizing the contributions you can make to your SEP-IRA without going over the limit.
+With this in mind, it is a good idea to work closely with a financial advisor or a tax professional from Liberty Tax to ensure that you are maximizing the contributions you can make to your SEP-IRA without exceeding the limit.

 9. Your Professional Membership Dues

-Be sure to keep track of any dues that you pay throughout the course of the year and check them with a professional accountant to see if they are deductible.
+Be sure to keep track of any dues you pay throughout the year and check with a professional accountant to see if they are deductible.

 See Related: Best Time Tracking Apps for Freelancers